dret/lectures/ericsson-2019/README.md

 # API Academy at Ericsson

-Slides for an API workshop at Ericsson in Stockholm, Sweden.
+Slides for an API workshop at Ericsson in Gurgaon, India.

 ## License